vEnhance/web.evanchen.cc/input/letters.md

 [^regret]:
     Regrettably, I speak from experience here.
-    When applying to graduate school and fellowships, a sympathetic person tipped me off that one of my letters was "not doing me any favors" and warned me to delete it from my graduate school applications if possible.
+    When applying to graduate school and fellowships, a sympathetic interviewer tipped me off that one of my letters was "not doing me any favors" and warned me to delete it from my graduate school applications if possible.
     I am still grateful to him today since I would likely not have been